phughesmcr/Miski/README.md

 update();
 ```

-See `./test/index.html` for a working example.
+See `./demo` for a more interesting working example.

 ## License
 &copy; 2021 P. Hughes.
 All rights reserved.